The Lincoln Memorial Reflecting Pool is one of the most famous attractions in DC.

 There is even a volunteer group to help baby ducks who get stuck in the waterfalls at the nearby WWII Memorial and put them back in the reflecting pool.

-How long is the Lincoln Memorial Reflecting Pool?
+How Long and Deep Is the Lincoln Memorial Reflecting Pool?

 It is 2,029 feet long which is about a third of a mile.